ChechelRoman/frontend-project-lvl2/README.md

 ### About

-This package contains ac cli utility that generates difference between two files (JSON, YAML, YML)
+This package contains a cli utility that generates difference between two files (JSON, YAML, YML)

 ### Setup